MomoCon

-MomoCon is a fan convention held in March or May in Atlanta, Georgia.
+MomoCon is a fan convention held on Memorial Day weekend in Atlanta, Georgia.
+Founded in 2005, the convention encompasses anime, video games, LARP, webcomics, comics, costuming, cosplay, card games, board games, science fiction and prop armor construction, among other things.

-From its beginning through 2011, it was held on the campus of the Georgia Institute of Technology; in its first year, MomoCon was held in the Georgia Tech Student Center.
-In 2006, it expanded to include several events, mostly video game tournaments, in the nearby Instructional Center.
-In 2011, it was held in Technology Square, and in 2012, it was held in the Atlanta Marriott Marquis.
+MomoCon was initially held on the campus of the Georgia Institute of Technology.
+From 2012 to 2014 was held in the Atlanta Mariott Marquis, and since 2015 it has been held at the Georgia World Congress Center.
+It was originally hosted in March, but moved to Memorial Day weekend in 2013.

-The convention encompasses anime, video games, LARP, webcomics, comics, costuming, card games, board games, science fiction and prop armor construction, among other things.

 From 2005 to 2011, there was no entry fee to MomoCon; the convention sold T-shirts and highlight DVDs to fund the next year.
 Due to rising costs, 2012 was the first year that an admission fee was required.

 History

-The word "momo" in Japanese means "peaches", and its host state, Georgia, being the "Peach State" led to the naming of MomoCon.
+The word "momo" in Japanese means "peach", and its host state, Georgia, being the "Peach State" led to the naming of MomoCon.

 Every year, MomoCon has a theme that goes into the design of the convention that year.
 The first year, it was "Southern Hospitality" and T-shirts were black and featured the MomoCon mascot, as created and drawn by H. M. Ogburn.
 In 2005, MomoCon was run by an estimated 35 volunteers.
 The convention had over 30 guests and many special demo teams, as well as several special events and feature movies.
 An article on the anime club and the convention was featured in the February 2005 issue of Newtype USA, and professionally made commercials were seen around Georgia Tech campus before on-campus movies in the Student Center.

 In 2006, T-shirts for 2006 were black and featured the same MomoCon mascot in a purple kimono in the moonlight, to coincide with the Tsukimi ("moon-viewing") theme.
 MomoCon 2006 had a convention motto of "Because You Shouldn't Have to Pay for Quality" and featured an opening ceremonies video that was a parody of Iron Chef, with "Chairman Panda" and the "Iron Staff".
 Key events for 2006 included a Tsukimi festival with kimono-clad wait staff, a Gaming Decathlon, a Pocky Stop cafe, and a rain-cancelled Sidewalk Art competition.
 Guests included numerous webcomic and comic artists, voice actress Amy Howard Wilson of Star Blazers fame and prop maker Robert "Vaderpainter" Bean.